Veolia Water America, LLC 200 East Randolph Street Tel: 317.917.3700

 200 East Randolph Street

-Mr. Hopper holds a Bachelors degree in Civil & Environmental Engineering from the University of Pittsburgh and an MBA from the University of Houston.
+Steve holds a bachelor's degree in civil and environmental engineering from the University of Pittsburgh and an M.B.A. from the University of Houston.
 He is also active in participating in Executive Programs at the Wharton School, University of Pennsylvania.

 Frank Benichou is the executive vice president and chief municipal officer of Veolia Water North America.
 He oversees all municipal operations in North America and manages P&L activity, in addition to supervising the Technical, IT and Sourcing departments.
 He is responsible for ensuring the application of group strategy, policies and procedures as well as the development and implementation of methodologies and tools for all municipal activities in North America.

 Mr. Benichou joined Veolia Water in 1995, where he worked in different operational management positions for more than 10 years in Europe.
 From 2005 to 2010, he was the CTO in the Asia Pacific Region, covering the countries from China to Australia/New Zealand.
 Included in his responsibilities as a CTO, he oversaw IT, customer service, purchasing and health and safety departments for the Asia Pacific region.

 His previous experience includes Altran Technologies Company where he was a project manager in Europe, and the French General Consulate in Hong Kong as a civil servant for the scientific department.
 He holds a Master degree of Science in Engineering from the Grenoble Institute of Technology (Grenoble, France) and a Master degree of Science in Management from the Boston University in Brussels, Belgium.

 Mr. Wood provides leadership for a company serving municipal customers in a region that encompasses the central and mid-Atlantic United States, as well as all of Canada.
 He also manages our company's delivery of industrial services for clients throughout North America.